TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 This can only happen if all atomic operations are using [memory_order_seq_cst](memory_orders.md#sequentially-consistent-ordering) ordering.
 If there is any that are not, than there will be no total modification order.

+[Note: A rather anemic paragraph.
+Not sure if the concept should be explored here in detail or in other sections.]

 ## Sequenced-before, Happens-before and Synchronizes-with

 ### Sequenced-before